ibm-cloud-docs/vpc/file_storage_vpc_manage_replication.md

 You can remove replication by removing the replication relationship between the source file share and replica file share.
 The operation is called _splitting_ the file shares.
 Data is no longer synced between the file shares.
 Removing the replication relationship creates two independent, read/write file shares.
 You can then separately manage each file share, expand capacity and adjust IOPS, and create replicas.

 Use the [UI](#fs-remove-replication-ui), [CLI](#fs-remove-replication-cli), or [API](#fs-remove-replication-api) to remove the replication relationship.
 You can also specify that the source and replica file shares are split if a [failover](/docs/vpc?topic=vpc-file-storage-failover) operation does not succeed.

+Removing the replication relationship will not occur when another operation is being performed on the source or replica file share (for example, the file share size is being expanded).
+The split operations will remain pending until the other operation completes.

 When you remove the replication relationship, you can't undo the action.
 Also, the data on the replica will not be synced with the source file before removal of the replication relationship.
 {: note}